← Back to Timeline Guides

 Month 3 helps clarify whether session cadence is producing signal.
 For crown thinning appears alongside early frontal recession, your focus is pattern recognition across repeated monthly checkpoints.

 At month three, you should have enough session cycles logged to start seeing whether your cadence is producing directional signal.
 Compare photos taken at equivalent points in your session cycle rather than random days.
 If you have maintained consistent intervals, this is the first checkpoint where trend scoring becomes meaningful.
+Look closely at the hairline edges or diffuse zones where you've been rolling or stamping; you should begin to see a texture shift as increased collagen production and growth factors alter the dermal environment.
+Keep your photographic focus tight on the specific zones you are treating, as systemic treatments affect the whole head, but microneedling only works precisely where applied.
 Tracking Norwood 3 Vertex requires monitoring two independent zones, the crown and the frontal hairline, which can respond to treatment at different rates.
 Crown photos are especially sensitive to overhead lighting changes, so a fixed setup is essential.

 Recommended cadence: Use consistent weekly captures and compare monthly trend blocks.
 Decide whether the trend is stabilizing, improving, or unclear.